 What affects reading Speed?

 Concentration.
-We already talked about some techniques to improve your concentration so you can read more (See part 1 of the series).
+We already talked about some techniques to improve your concentration so you can read more.
 We need to mention it again because concentration also affects reading speed.
 The more you avoid distractions and multitasking the faster you will be able to read.